Have a look inside this home that carries an important history of our royal couple and monarchy. A guide tells you about the house and its history.

 Inside it is mainly decorated as in 1968, when Sonja moved out and became Norway's Crown Princess.

 The first floor of Queen Sonja's childhood home was completely restored in August 2018.
-Since then the work has continued with the second floor that opens 4 September 2019.
+Since then the work has continued with the second floor that opened for visitors 4 September 2019.

 Read more about Queen Sonja's childhood home.